jobe3774/raspend/raspend/README.md

 httpd.start()
 ```

-Please have a look at the examples in this project to get a better understanding.
+Please have a look at the examples included in this project to get a better understanding.

 ## How to use the HTTP interface?